CMPLXapps/PyRC/README.md

 An independent messaging/bulletin board/IRC app.

+Please don't clone or download the main branch unless you know what you're doing; it's the source code.
+Instead, if you just want to download and use the app, download the latest Build and follow the instructions below.

 ## You may need to jump over some hoops

 If you're using Windows, you're fine.
 Every build comes Windows compatible out-of-the-box.